 |Scope||Contract is a narrow term including only legal Agreements||Agreements is a wider term including both social and legal Agreements|

-A agree with B to sell his house for an agreed price of 50 lakhs to B. b give his acceptance to buy this house for the agreed price of 50 lakhs.
+A agrees with B to sell his house for an agreed price of 50 lakhs to B. b give his acceptance to buy this house for the agreed price of 50 lakhs.
 Is this a valid contract?

 An agreement + enforceability

 Discussion– in this example an offer to sell his house for an agreed amount of 50 lakhs and B accept the offer to buy that house.
-This is a valid agreement and can be enforce by the parties of the contract.
+This is a valid agreement and can be enforced by the parties of the contract.

 Conclusion– Because of the agreement between ‘A’ and ‘B’ is a valid agreement and enforceable by law.
 Since we can say that this a valid contract.

-A husband agreed to provide certain amount as maintenance to his wife while he was in abroad.
+A husband agreed to provide a certain amount as maintenance to his wife while he was in abroad.
 Husband failed to provide maintenance and her wife sued against his husband to recover that maintenance amount.
 Can her wife recover that amount?

-Provision- when two parties enter into an agreement but they are not intended to create legal relationship, it is not a contract.
+Provision- when two parties enter into an agreement but they are not intended to create a legal relationship, it is not a contract.
 Mare intention to enter into a social moral or religious agreement cannot be enforced by any of the parties of the contract.

 Discussion- Here in the given case, the agreement between husband and wife is an agreement of social, moral or religious. therefore this agreement between husband and wife is valid but not enforceable by law.